ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 ### Multi-Zone Region
 {: #mcv_ordering-location-mzr}

-The multi-zone region is a group of three or more {{site.data.keyword.CloudDataCents_notm}} within close proximity of each other, ensuring high availability and resiliency.
+The multi-zone region is a group of three or more {{site.data.keyword.cloud_notm}} data centers within close proximity of each other, ensuring high availability and resiliency.

 ### Witness Location
 {: #mcv_ordering-location-witness}